This home is located on a Tidal Marsh in New Castle, NH, and sits high on the lot for a wonderful view of water and wildlife.

 The staircase is 2-1/2” thick maple open treads with black posts and cable rail system and makes a statement from walking in the space.
-This light and significant feature breathes modern into the space with clean, crisp lines.
+This light and significant feature breathe modern into space with clean, crisp lines.

-All the cabinetry is fabricated by Havenhill Builders.
-They did an amazing job with these simple shaker style inset cabinets and the black hardware with soapstone top pulls the strong black and whites together with natural wood.
+All the cabinetry is constructed by Havenhill Builders as they did an amazing job with these simple shaker-style inset cabinets.
+The black hardware with soapstone top pulls the strong black and whites together with natural wood.

 The fireplace is always a challenge to hit code while still accomplishing a strong design aesthetic.
 The picture framing and layering of white wood create texture and depth.
 A TV will be placed above the white oak floating mantle.